alantech/iasql/rfcs/004 - Multi-Cloud Support RFC.md

 `iasql_functions` provides the Postgresql functions for manipulating the data in the `iasql_platform` and performing database-wide operations, such as `iasql_apply`, `iasql_sync`, and `iasql_upgrade`.
 No other modules should need to depend on this module, but the user cannot do anything meaningful to an IaSQL database without it.

-`aws_account` is the only module where records deleted from it can be fully restored via an `iasql_sync` call, as it contains user-provided information on the configuration and access of their AWS account.
+`aws_account` is the only module where records deleted from it can't be fully restored via an `iasql_sync` call, as it contains user-provided information on the configuration and access of their AWS account.
 All of the various AWS modules depend on this module, as it provides them with the `getAwsClient` context method to actually perform AWS operations with, utilizing the data housed in its tables.

 Nothing can be done about the "special-ness" of the `iasql_*` modules, but the `aws_account` specialness needs to be addressed to allow us to add similar such modules like `azure_account`, `heroku_account`, etc.